aclong/aclong/README.md

 # Hi, I'm Alfie

-I'm a Data Scientist with over 7 years of experience.
-I like building platform agnostic data pipelines and automated analyses.
+I'm a Data Scientist.
+I like building platform agnostic data pipelines and automated analyses for big data.

 I'm especially interested in spatial, mobility, and transport related data.